What is Billable Utilization Rate and Why It Matters

 Only one Time and time management tool resource planning adapted will allow these calculations to be made automatically.

-• An indicator that is not enough on its own
+- An indicator that is not enough on its own

-The billable utilization rate does not measure the quality of employees' work or their contribution to achieving the company's objectives.
+The billable utilization rate does not measure the quality of work or the contribution of employees to the achievement of the company's objectives.
+Performance must be analysed with other indicators that complement the billable utilization rate.

 Certain external events, beyond the control of employees, can disrupt the billable utilization rate results.
 These external factors are not necessarily taken into account when readjusting the results, and penalize the reading of employee performance.

-• An indicator not well suited to fixed-price sales
+- An indicator not well suited to fixed-price sales

 In the context of a project sold at a fixed price regardless of the work carried out, the billable utilization rate lacks relevance.

-• A potentially burdensome performance race
+- A potentially burdensome performance race

 The billable utilization rate can push employees to work harder to meet targets, even though they are overloaded.

-This not only risks producing more low-quality work, but also, in the worst case, putting their health or well-being at risk.
+This not only risks producing low-quality work, but also, in the worst case, putting their health or well-being at risk.

 What factors can affect the staff activity rate?